akinsho/toggleterm.nvim/README.md

   start_in_insert = true,
   persist_size = true,
   direction = 'vertical' | 'horizontal' | 'window' | 'float',
-  shell = vim.o.shell, -- change the default shell
+  close_on_exit = true, -- close the terminal window when the process exits shell = vim.o.shell, -- change the default shell
   -- This field is only relevant if direction is set to 'float' float_opts = {
     -- The border key is *almost* the same as 'nvim_win_open'